-How to create a custom segmentation of your audience
+How to create a custom segmentation of your audience using metadata?

-Note: This guide assumes that you have already familiarized yourself with Customer segments basics described in this short tutorial.
+This guide assumes that you have already familiarized yourself with Customer segments basics described in this short tutorial.

 How can I use metadata to create customer segments?